Dean Preston: Homelessness

 In April 2020, Preston co-introduced legislation with Supervisors Matt Haney, Hillary Ronen and Shamann Walton to require Mayor Breed to secure 8,250 hotel rooms to house the homeless during the COVID-19 pandemic.
 Preston also raised the funds to rent 30 rooms at the Oasis Inn near City Hall to house homeless people.
 The following month, he supported the establishment of "safe sleeping sites", including one in his district at an empty lot in the Haight-Ashbury neighborhood.
 The site included a security guard and access to food and bathrooms.

 In September 2021, Preston questioned the proposed acquisition of a tourist hotel in Japantown for use as permanent supportive housing.
 The acquisition, one of four proposed by Mayor Breed, was opposed by some residents of the Japantown neighborhood, and Preston who represents the neighborhood suggested two other tourist hotels in his district as alternatives.
 The owners of the Kimpton Buchanan Hotel backed out of the deal but the Board, including Preston, approved the purchase of the three other hotels in October 2021.
-The Board later also approved the purchase of one of the hotels suggested by Preston in February 2022.
+The Board later also approved the purchase of one of the hotels that was partially occupied by long term tenants that was suggested by Preston in February 2022.

 Positions on housing and zoning

-The San Francisco Chronicle reports that, according to YIMBYs critical of his housing policies, Preston opposed development plans and legislative proposals that could have housed more than 28,000 people, including affordable housing for nearly 8,500 people, from December 2019 to November 2021.
+The San Francisco Chronicle reports that Preston opposed development plans and legislative proposals that could have housed more than 28,000 people, including affordable housing for nearly 8,500 people, from December 2019 to November 2021.

 Preston has argued, "San Francisco is a shining example of the complete and utter failure of the free market to address housing needs."
 He has blamed homelessness in San Francisco on "unbridled capitalism."
 He has criticized YIMBYism as "a new face on private market developers' interests."
 In 2019, Preston opposed California Senate Bill 50, which would have eased housing construction near public transit, arguing that it was a "developer bill."
 In 2019, Preston spoke against the construction of a 186-unit apartment complex because only 20% of the apartments were for affordable housing while Preston wanted 33%.

 Preston is a proponent of rent control.
 In 2021, Preston blocked discussion of a proposal that would have required 50 signatures to invoke the California Environmental Quality Act to block housing projects, rather than just one person complaining.
 According to the San Francisco Chronicle, Preston appears "to be one of the supervisors most opposed to building market-rate housing".

 In 2020, Preston delayed a major zoning plan which would have led to the construction of thousands of housing units to the Van Ness/Market Street area of San Francisco.
 He called for a "race and equity study" of the project.